Dmytro-Posyliuzhnyi/ml-learning-journal/Notes.md

 I am having some difficulties getting the intuition behind the *learning curves*.
 I will take a short break and then get back to brainstorming.

+*Time: 9:48 PM*

+Took notes on *learning curves*.
+Understood them well enough.
+Seems like I was just tired.

+After Chapter 4 I want to start a pet project, to sum up what I've learned so far.
+Most likely I will focus on regression related problem.

 ---

 *Date: January 10, 2025*